ThilinaManamgoda/password-manager/doc/password-manager_export.md

-## password-manager search-label
+## password-manager export

-Search Password with Label
+Export password repository to a file

 ### Synopsis

-You can use either complete or part of Label for searching
+This command can be used to export password repository to file

 ```
-password-manager search-label [ID] [flags]
+password-manager export [flags]
 ```

 ### Options

 ```
-  -h, --help        help for search-label
+  -f, --csv-file string   export passwords to a csv file
-  -s, --show-pass   Print password to STDOUT
+  -h, --help              help for export
 ```

 ### Options inherited from parent commands